 Win Vista/Win 7: "C:\Users\USERNAME\Documents\maya\scripts"

-Now place the "zv" folder in the same folder (If that doesn’t work, try placing it in the icons folder instead.
+4. Copy the "zv" folder into your Maya scripts folder (If that doesn’t work, try placing it in the icons folder instead.

 You should now see a tab on your shelf labeled PM.
 Click on it, and this symbol should appear in your view port: If you have any problems with installation, try going through the process again.